Romain Danzé: Rennes

 At the start of the 2009–10 season, Danzé found himself appearing from the substitute bench in a number of matches.
 Instead, Danzé regained his first team place in the starting eleven by playing in the left–back position, a position he did not feel comfortable playing at, preferring to play in the right–back position.
 At times, Danzé played in the right–back position and once in the right–midfield position.
 Despite this, he responded to a question on his reflection to the first half of the 2009–10 season, saying: "I have 10 tenures in the league, 17 games played plus one in the League Cup.
 I am quite satisfied with the playing time.
 I asked myself some questions at the start of the season but it proves that you have to know how to wait for your turn.
 As long as I'm playing, I'm happy."
-It wasn't until on 23 September 2009 when he scored his first goal of the season, in a 2–1 win against Sochaux in the fourth round of the Coupe de la Ligue.
-Danzé then scored his second goal of the season, in a 4–0 win against Grenoble Foot 38 on 30 January 2010.
+He scored his first goal of the season on 23 September 2009 in a 2–1 win against Sochaux in the fourth round of the Coupe de la Ligue.
+Danzé's second goal of the season came in a 4–0 win against Grenoble Foot 38 on 30 January 2010.
 He then made his 100th appearance for the Stade Rennais, coming on as a 70th-minute substitute, in a 4–1 win against Toulouse on 20 March 2010.
 Danzé's third goal of the season came on 10 April 2010, in a 1–1 draw against FC Lorient.
 At the 2009–10 season, he went on to make nineteen appearances and scoring three times in all competitions.